“What a cute little couple!”

-A recent post on A Mighty Girl looked at the issue in detail and shared the benefits of these boy-girl relationships.
+A 2019 post on A Mighty Girl looked at the issue in detail and shared the benefits of these boy-girl relationships.
 One source noted in the article that there’s “tremendous overlap” in how boys and girls play – yet many things keep them apart.

 This includes parental interference, like the “boyfriend/girlfriend” talk, for example, and stereotypes about the types of activities and toys kids should play with based on their gender.

 Back in 2011, a post at Psychology Today noted that boys and girls start separating themselves by gender around age 4 and up.

 Though it could be partly due to differences in the way kids play, the article says that one study found 80 percent of boys were “indistinguishable” from 80 percent of girls in their amount of rough play.